- Knowledge Base

 Turning on a score

-When a score is first turned on, contacts and companies are evaluated retroactively based on their current and historical property values or actions, then a value is set for the score property.
-Moving forward, contacts' and companies' values for the score property will be continuously updated based on changes to their property values and actions.
+When a score is first turned on, records are evaluated retroactively based on their current and historical property values or actions, then a value is set for the score property.
+Moving forward, records' values for the score property will be continuously updated based on changes to their property values and actions.

 Updating a score

-When a score is updated, contact and company current and historical property values and actions are re-evaluated based on the changes you've made to the score, then their values for the score property are updated.
+When a score is updated, property values and actions are re-evaluated retroactively based on the changes you've made to the score, then values for the score property are updated.

 - In your HubSpot account, navigate to Marketing > Lead Scoring.